qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 Module contributed by Matteo Ghetta - funded by `Scuola Superiore Sant'Anna <https://www.santannapisa.it/it>`_

-Processing allows to write and run R scripts inside QGIS.
+Processing (with the ``Processing R Provider`` plugin) makes it possible to write and run R scripts inside QGIS.

 .. warning:: R has to be installed on your computer and the PATH has to correctly set up.
 Moreover Processing just calls the external R packages, it is not able to install them.
-So be sure to install external packages directly in R. See the related :ref:`chapter <creating_r_scripts>` in the user manual.
+So be sure to install external packages directly in R.
+   See the related :ref:`chapter <creating_r_scripts>` in the user manual.

-.. note:: If you have some *packages* problem, maybe it is related to missing *mandatory* packages required by Processing, like ``sp``, ``rgdal`` and ``raster``.
+.. note:: If you have *package* problems, it may be related to missing *mandatory* packages required by Processing, like ``sp``, ``rgdal`` and ``raster``.

 Adding scripts